-The Department of Medical Oncology and Hematology, led by Prof. Armando Santoro, is comprised of a department with sterile rooms for high-dose therapy and allergenic bone marrow transplantation, a Day Hospital section for hospitalization and specialist clinics.
-The team treats over 16,000 patients annually.
+The Department of Medical Oncology and Hematology, led by Professor Armando Santoro, focuses on diagnostics and treatment of various cancerous and hematological diseases and treats over 16,000 patients annually.

-- The Centre for the development and application of biological therapies in oncology, which proposes the development of biological therapies.
-There are programs underway for experimental therapy with anti-EGF (Iressa) in lung cancers, gastrointestinal cancers and low malignancy sarcomas, as well as anti-angiogenic therapy for lung cancer, biological medicines for the treatment of prostate and kidney tumors and monoclonal antibody lymphoma for the treatment of breast cancer and lung cancer.
+- The Centre for the development and application of biological therapies in oncology, which specializes in experimental therapies with anti-EGF (Iressa) in lung cancers, gastrointestinal cancers and low malignancy sarcomas; anti-angiogenic therapies for lung cancer; biological medicines for the treatment of prostate and kidney tumors; and monoclonal antibody therapies in lymphomas and breast and lung cancer.

-- The Center for diagnosis and treatment of hematological neoplasms, with particular reference to non-Hodgkin’s lymphoma and Hodgkin’s disease, acute and chronic leukemia and multiple myeloma;
+- The Center for diagnostics and treatment of hematological neoplasms, with particular focus on non-Hodgkin’s lymphoma and Hodgkin’s disease, acute and chronic leukemia and multiple myeloma;

-- The center for high-dose therapy, which in addition to developing innovative ways for applying anti-cancerous drug dosages in myeloablative therapy with autologous stem cell support, has also started a program for allogeneic bone marrow transplantation with nonmyeloablative therapy.
+- The Center for high-dose therapy, which in addition to developing innovative ways for applying anti-cancerous drug dosages in myeloablative therapy with autologous stem cell support, also conducts a program for allogeneic bone marrow transplantation with non-myeloablative therapy.

-The transplants performed include adult-to-adult transplant, umbilical cord blood transplant and haploidentical stem cell transplant.
+The Department also performs various types of stem cell transplants, including adult-to-adult transplant, umbilical cord blood transplant, and haploidentical stem cell transplant.